theogpt/theogpt.github.io/lives-of-alcyone/index.md

 A few days later, Sirius, Alcyone, Mizar and Electra all came together to the wise mother Mercury, and talked long and earnestly with her about these strange occurrences.
 Mizar asked her: "grandfather, how was it that I, trusting in the Light which we worship, could not resist the spell of that dreadful woman, and that even my father was powerless before her, while my mother unaffected, and she was able to kill her?"

-And Mercury replied:"Grandson, the monster' s power of will was greater far than yours, aye, greater even than your father' s; not greater than the power of the Light, but greater than its manifestation in you, for a certain reason that I will tell you.
+And Mercury replied: "Grandson, the monster' s power of will was greater far than yours, aye, greater even than your father' s; not greater than the power of the Light, but greater than its manifestation in you, for a certain reason that I will tell you.
 The horrible mystery of this creature' s strength had its root in that other mystery of sex, and therefore it could be used best, by each person, upon one of the opposite sex.
 Remember how, long ago, Scorpio even when a boy dominated the girl Alcyone by its means, but was at once overthrown by the boy Sirius, upon whom it had no effect.

 Again, Scorpio easily influenced Electra, but could do nothing against you, even when you went to his house and openly threatened him.
 Yet when the operator was a woman—when you came face to face with the prodigy herself- you were overcome, and so was your father, while against Alcyone, because she was a women, her efforts were fruitless.
 Because your mother was dressed as a man, the monster was probably deceived; the magnetism which she poured out was aimed at men, and so your mother was unaffected.
 Truly you would have been unharmed also, if through you the Light had shown with perfect purity; because you have not yet attained perfection, because you are still human, there was within you that upon which her terrible forces could play.
 In the strength of utter purity, even the weakest will may naught that can be stained, naught upon which the can seize; but while there is even a germ of evil there is still danger.
 Yet though that fiend could neutralize your will, ad could draw you within her unholy cave and hold you there as prisoner, she could not dominate your very soul and bend you to her evil ends as she did those who yielded voluntarily to her.
 She could perhaps have taken your life; she could not make you her slave.
 So always there are limits to the power of evil; and only that can come to each man that he has himself deserved.